soasecurity/soasecurity/user-mgt/client/remote-user-400/README.txt

-This contains a sample client to demo the remote user management service that expose the user store manager as a web service.
-Basically you can integrate this web service for authentication and do user and role management functions with you application.
-This client source can be used as bridge for your application and the web service
+This contains a sample client to demo the remote user management service that expose carbon the user store manager as a web service.
+You can use this web service for authentication and do user and role management functions.
+This project contains a web service client source can be used to call this web service.
+Also basically as bridge for your own application and the web service.

 How to Run Sample
 -----------------